hazelops/terraform-aws-ssm-parameters/README.md

 The main goal of the module is to provide a consistent way to manage service SSM parameters.
 Suitable for use with [External Secrets](https://external-secrets.io/latest/).

-This module uploads strings to AWS SSM Parameter Store.
+This module manages parameters in AWS SSM Parameter Store.

+This module is capable of taking strings as a values.
 If you need to store something in a different format, please convert it to a string.
-Strings are stored as SecureString.
+Strings are stored as SecureString (Standard Tier) with maximum size `4 KB`.
+See limitations on tiers in [Managing parameter Tiers](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-create.html)

 For proper usage, refer to the example in this guide and the [Examples](./examples) folder.